LordAlucard90/Angular-Tutorial/06 - Routing/readme.md

 ### Location Strategies

-All the routes are managed from Angular so on a real server not correctly configured will be raised a 404 page.
+All the routes are managed by Angular so on a real server, not correctly configured, it will be raised a 404 page.

 To avoid the 404 server page, all the possible request must be directed to the `index.html` file that provides the Angular application.

-if this is not possible, there is also the `hashtag` alternative:
+If this is not possible, there is also the `hashtag` alternative:

 ```typescript
 ...